credativ/credativ-pg-migrator/README.md

 - Solution uses a migration database to store metadata about the migration process
 - Migration database is a PostgreSQL database, credentials must be configured in the configuration file
 - In most cases we assume that the migration database will the same as the target database, but it is fully possible to use a different database from the same or different PostgreSQL server
+- Migration protocol tables contain detailed information about all migrated objects, like source code, target code, success or failure of migration, etc.

 ## Configuration file

 - Configuration file is a YAML file
-- Settings available in the config file are described in the documentation
+- Settings available in the config file are described in [config_muster.yaml](./config_muster.yaml) file

-## Todo
+## TODO

 - In Informix we currently do not support ROW data type (corresponds with PostgreSQL composite type)
-- Automatic replacement of cross-database references is in progress
-- Not all types of default values are currently supported
+- Not all types of default values are currently supported simply because we do not know all possible values/functions.
+Every database is somehow unique, so these will be added on demand.
+- Support for Oracle is still in development due to issues with Oracle containers and testing databases.

 ## Structure of the repository